mal0101/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly file contains a script that display current directory contents.
 The 6-firstdirectory file contains a script that creates a directory named my_first_directory in the /tmp/ directory.
 The 7-movethatfile file contains a script that moves the file betty from /tmp/ to /tmp/my_first_directory.
+The 8-firstdelete file contains a script that deletes the file betty